 Membership is offered on two levels: a full One United membership or a local membership only.
 New applications/renewals will be available from today, or on the website (http://www.manutd.co.za)

 We hold four season tickets at Old Trafford and these are available to all members on a first-come-first-served basis.
 Should none of these be available then we can make formal application for tickets on behalf of One United members only.
 The branch trip to Old Trafford has become very popular, with some members making it their annual holiday.
 It’s always the last home game of the season, regardless of the opposition, and over the past ten years, some have been fortunate to witness the presentation of the Premiership trophy.
 The group spends a week in Manchester, visiting the stadium and attending the match.
 The branch trip is open to One United members only with bookings available from around September each year.

 The Club’s website has grown in popularity and the fan’s forum has a steady base of contributors who post regularly.
-It’s the place to get updated news and information about Manchester United and for anyone without internet access the InfoLine at 011 615-0047 provides daily news and scores on match-days.
+It’s the place to get updated news and information about Manchester United.